TeamGrabit/Grabit-backend-dev/README.md

 ### Deploy

-- `docker-compose up -d`
+- `docker-compose up`
-- Run to Image from aws ECR: latest tag
+- Run to Image from public registry for development.

 ### Destroy